Gemini API in Ruby: Interactions Client Notes

 Gemini Enterprise Agent Platform exposes the same capability through Google Cloud, on a project- and location-scoped path on aiplatform.googleapis.com instead of the flat Developer API path.
 This one has moved around as the platform evolved, so treat the path below as a placeholder and confirm the current one against the Enterprise Agent Platform reference before you wire it in:

-# Placeholder shape - verify against the current Enterprise Agent Platform reference
+# Placeholder shape - verify against the current Enterprise Agent Platform reference.

-POST https://aiplatform.googleapis.com/v1beta1/projects/{project}/locations/{location}/interactions
+POST https://aiplatform.googleapis.com/v1beta1/projects/{project}/locations/global/interactions

 class GeminiInteractionsClient